galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli.md

 SimBank applications and a set of sample SimBank tests are located in the <a href="https://github.com/galasa-dev/simplatform" target="_blank"> Galasa simplatform repository</a> in GitHub.
 To start exploring the Galasa Simbank application and to run the sample SimBank tests by using the Galasa CLI, you need to complete the following steps:

-1. Clone the Galasa `simplatform` repository on your machine by running the following command in the directory on your local machine in which you want to clone the repository files:
+1. Clone the Galasa `simplatform` repository on your machine by running the following command in a terminal in the directory on your local machine in which you want to clone the repository files:
     ```
     git clone https://github.com/galasa-dev/simplatform.git
     ```
 1. Run the `./build-locally.sh` script to build the code.
 1. Run the `./run-locally.sh --server` script to start the simbank server inside a local JVM.
-In a few seconds, the Eclipse *Console* window responds with a series of initialization messages, which on Windows looks like:
+In a few seconds, the terminal window displays a series of initialization messages, which on Windows looks like:
 ```
 2019-10-21 14:24:35 INFO dev.galasa.simplatform.main.Simplatform main Starting Simplatform ...
 2019-10-21 14:24:35 INFO dev.galasa.simplatform.db.Database setDerbyHome Setting Derby home to C:\Users\<username>\AppData\Local\Temp\galasaSimplatform1440125512154994774